1kemalbaba/Pychain/README.md

 # PychainDescription:
-A Python-based blockchain with ECDSA signatures, P2P simulation, and a CLI.
+I built PyChain, a lightweight blockchain in Python using ECDSA signatures for security, a P2P simulation, and a CLI for interaction.
+It’s a basic, educational tool to explore blockchain concepts.

 -Requirements: pip install ecdsa